 Get stories and expert advice on all things related to college and parenting.

-You won’t have all these chats by the fireside of course!
-They’ll happen in the kitchen, in the car, at the gym or the mall, and while walking the dog or building a snowman.
+You won’t have all these chats by the fireside of course.
+They’ll happen in the kitchen, in the car, and while walking the dog or building a snowman.

-Whether you and your student will check in about practical things like grades, their budget or roommates, or dive into heavier topics, we’ve got tips to help you navigate these important conversations.
+Whether you and your student need to check in about practical things like grades, their budget or roommates, or dive into weightier topics, we’ve got tips to help you navigate these important conversations.

 Your student may be at school for a week, a month or even a year before they have a roommate issue, but it’s bound to happen at some point.

 Most of the time, roommate conflict is short-lived.
 In other cases, the drama can be more complicated.
 If your student shares details, feel free to offer sympathy and advice but remember that they should resolve these disagreements on their own.
 Learning to get along with all kinds of people is part of the growing up process.

 Encourage your student to address any concerns first with their roommate.
 If things don’t improve, they can enlist the help of their RA (Resident Assistant/Advisor).
 And point out that getting along is a two-way street — your student is responsible for communicating and adapting as well.

 A couple of helpful reads: 10 Types of College Roommates, An RA’s Best Tips for Helping Roommates Get Along and What to Consider When Choosing Next Year's Roommate.

 Of course, you’ll want to talk to your student about how school is going.
 What was their favorite subject last term, and where could they use help?
 Should they make it a goal to be more proactive in the future: go to faculty office hours, join study groups and find a tutor when needed?